It has been estimated that there are several thousand Americans living in Ghana.

 If you had a total of at least US$10,000 in one or more foreign bank and/or investment accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 “Ghana taxes its resident individuals on income from any employment, business, or investment, whether or not the source from which the income is derived has ceased.
 Foreign-sourced income of residents is also taxable.”

 The US and Ghanaian governments share taxpayer info, and Ghanaian banks pass on US account holders' account info to the IRS, so it's not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you're a US citizen, green card holder, or US/Ghanaian dual citizen, and you have been living in Ghana but you didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don't delay though, in case the IRS comes to you first.

 Ghanaian residents are taxed on their worldwide income on a scale from 0 to 25%.
 Non-residents are taxed a flat 20% of their Ghanaian sourced income.

-Foreigners living in Ghana are considered a resident for tax purposes if they spend at least 183 days in Ghana during the tax year.
+Foreigners living in Ghana are considered a resident for tax purposes if they spend at least 183 days in Ghana in any 12 month period that coincides with the tax year.